 A post-build survey was carried out on the compensation area by residents, and it was found to be between 0.08m and 0.28m above design levels.
-As part of the build approval it was agreed to lower the base of the compensation area by another 0.5m.
+As part of the build approval, it was agreed to lower the base of the compensation area by another 0.5m.
 This clearly was not carried out resulting in a storage capacity loss of 1015m3.
-This was later confirmed independently by the EA resulting in the contractor having to return back to site and remove excess materials!
+This was later confirmed independently by the EA resulting in the contractor having to return back to the site and remove excess materials!

 Post Build Survey of the Compensation Area Showing Differences Between Design and Build

-Since the build there has been another destructive flooding incident and residents involved have carried out their own further preventative measures with the hope they are no longer in susceptible to flooding.
+Since the build there has been another destructive flooding incident and residents involved have carried out their own further preventative measures with the hope they are no longer susceptible to flooding.
 Only time will tell!

 See the follow-up case study on 3D modelling of this site with a fly-through…